DAGWorks-Inc/burr/README.md

 Using hooks and other integrations you can (a) integrate with any of your favorite vendors (LLM observability, storage, etc...), and
 (b) build custom actions that delegate to your favorite libraries.

-Bur will _not_ tell you how to build your models, how to query APIs, or how to manage your data.
+Burr will _not_ tell you how to build your models, how to query APIs, or how to manage your data.
 It will help you tie all these together in a way that scales with your needs and makes following the logic of your system easy.
 Burr comes out of the box with a host of integrations including tooling to build a UI in streamlit and watch your state machine execute.